shajiakhan/lab-docs/labs/openstack/internetworking-basics-host-routing.md

 1. Key Pair Name: `ssoid-key` (replace with your ssoid or username)

-## Launch an Linux instance; "machine-A" on network-1
+## Launch Linux instance; "machine-A" on network-1

-With all the steps above, you're now ready to launch an Linux instance.
 Use the following values/inputs [while following the instructions here](../../tasks/openstack/launch-ubuntu-instance.md).

 1. Instance name: `machine-A`
 2. Source Image: `Ubuntu-16-04` (no volumes)